jhu-aap-econ/merino/markdown/Ch9. Specification and Data Issues.md

 print(f"Maximum studentized residual: {studres_max:.4f}")
 print(f"Minimum studentized residual: {studres_min:.4f}\n")

-# Interpretation: The maximum value (3.19) and minimum value (-2.80) are both relatively
+# Interpretation: The maximum value (4.5550) and minimum value (-1.8180) are both relatively
-# large in absolute terms (roughly 3 standard deviations from zero).
-This suggests these
+# large in absolute terms, especially the maximum (roughly 4.5 standard deviations from zero).
-# observations might be outliers and potentially influential.
+# This suggests these observations might be outliers and potentially influential.
 Further investigation
 # (e.g., examining the data for these specific firms) might be needed.
 ```